Home » Budapest » Danube River Cruise tickets

 These evening cruises start at 11 am and carry on till 3.30 pm.

-You also get a drink of your choice – champagne, wine, beer, a soft drink, or mineral water.
+You also get a drink of choice – champagne, wine, beer, a soft drink, or mineral water.

 Departure: Dock 7, Jane Haining rakpart, 1052 Budapest (Google Map)